Geometrically and diagrammatically maximal knots: Guts and lower volume bounds

 The proof that $\widetilde{DR}$ is boundary incompressible follows a similar idea.
 Suppose as above that $F$ is a boundary compressing disk for $\widetilde{DR}$.
 Then $\partial F$ consists of an arc $\alpha$ on a neighborhood $N(K)$ of $K$, and an arc $\beta$ on $\widetilde{DR}$.
 As before, $F$ must intersect $B$ or it gives a boundary compression disk for $R$ in $S^3-K$.
 As before, $F$ cannot intersect $B$ in closed curves, and primality of the diagram of $K$ again implies $F$ cannot intersect $B$ in arcs that cut off subdisks of $F$ with boundary disjoint from $N(K)$.
 Hence all arcs of intersection $F\cap B$ have one endpoint on $\alpha = \partial F \cap N(K)$ and one endpoint on $\beta = \partial F\cap \widetilde{DR}$.
 Again there must be an outermost such arc, cutting off a disk $F' \subset F$ embedded in a single ideal polyhedron with $\partial F'$ consisting of three arcs, one on $R$, one on $B$, and one on an ideal vertex of the polyhedron (coming from $N(K)$).
 But then $\partial F'$ must run through a vertex and an adjacent edge, hence it can be isotoped off, reducing the number of intersections of $F$ and $B$.
 Repeating a finite number of times, again $B\cap F = \emptyset$, which is a contradiction. \end{proof}

-\begin{lemma} Let $K_R$ be a link with a prime, twist-reduced diagram with no red bigons and no cycle of tangles, with checkerboard surfaces $B_R$ and $R_R$, and let $E$ be the Seifert fibered solid tori from Lemma~\ref{lemma:step1-cut1}.
+\begin{lemma} Let $K_R$ be a link with a prime, twist--reduced diagram with no red bigons and no cycle of tangles, with checkerboard surfaces $B_R$ and $R_R$, and let $E$ be the Seifert fibered solid tori from Lemma~\ref{lemma:step1-cut1}.
 Denote the double of the red surface in $D((S^3\cut B_R)-E)$ by $DR_E$.
 Then $DR_E$ is essential in $D((S^3\cut B_R)-E)$. \end{lemma}

 \begin{proof} Recall that to prove this, we need to show that the boundary of a regular neighborhood of $DR_E$, call it $\widetilde{DR_E}$, is incompressible and boundary incompressible in $D((S^3\cut B_R)-E)$.